toketsupuurin/ExpandedFurnitureSplit/ExpandedFurnitureFestivalPack/Expanded Furniture Pack Readme.txt

 Change History --------------------------------------------[CH]

+Version 3.001
+	* Backed up the old vanilla snowdust faire structures.
+You can have them if you want them, but they're currently inactive and just sitting there in case you want them.

 Version 3.0
 	* Mod was broken up into a base mod and content packs.
 This mod pack was created.